LogoOsome

 Company Constitution vs. Shareholders’ Agreement

-A shareholders’ agreement is a formalized agreement between the shareholders of a company to supplement the constitution of a private limited company.
+A shareholders’ agreement is a formalised agreement between the shareholders of a company to supplement the constitution of a private limited company.

 The shareholders’ agreement details the understanding of parties to it and how the company will be managed.
 It also states the relationships, rights and powers, and obligations of the parties to it.
 The scope of the agreement varies as per its purpose.

 For example, it might stipulate the consequences of a shareholder’s death, or how a shareholder can buy out another in the case of a dispute.
-The shareholders’ agreement may also state circumstances, and rules and regulations regarding the policies and management of the company or the shareholders’ right to acquire or dispose of shares.
+The shareholders’ agreement may also state circumstances, rules and regulations regarding the policies and management of the company or the shareholders’ right to acquire or dispose of shares, including provisions related to share capital and the division or allocation of shares among shareholders.

-These are some of the differences between the Company Constitution and shareholders’ agreement:
+These are some of the differences between the Company Constitution and the shareholders’ agreement:

 • Alteration to a shareholders’ agreement requires a higher percentage of approval (i.e. 90% of the incumbent shareholders).
 On the other hand, a company’s constitution can be altered based on votes.